spree/spree/README.md

 state.
 It is unwise to use this branch in a production system you care deeply about.**

+**Note: The master branch is depending on the latest Rails 4.1 release.**

 If you wish to have authentication included also, you will need to add the `spree_auth_devise` gem as well.
 Either this: